What is frostbite?

 Windy conditions, which cause more rapid cooling of the skin and body

-Certain medicines like beta blockers
+Certain medicines, such as beta blockers

 What are the symptoms of frostbite?